 Elizabeth Blackwell’s legacy: exploring challenge and change

-At the Institute, we try to be democratic.
-That means we want our celebrations to be collaborative.
-We’d like to work with Bristol citizens, community groups, local partners and anyone who’s interested.
-We have a couple of things up our sleeve, but mostly we’d like to have good conversation.
-We’ve highlighted the following themes that to us encompass the story of Blackwell – and we’d like to hear what you think of them.
+Our plan for the bicentenary year is to be collaborative!
+Where possible, we’d like to partner with Bristol residents, community groups, artists, and anyone who’s interested.
+We've chosen the following themes that encompass the story of Blackwell – and we’d like to hear what you think of them.

 - Bristol past and present